jw2249a/2017-bayes-audit/2017-code/README.md

 A **sample vote file** represents a set of votes that have been sampled during an audit.
-It is similar to a reported file file, but the Source field is now used differently, to indicate the sort of sampling used to produce this entry.
+It is similar to a reported file, but the Source field is now used differently, to indicate the sort of sampling used to produce this entry.

 1. **source** (src): one of three values: